jsdocs-io/extractor/README.md

 ## Requirements

-- [Bun](https://bun.sh/) must be installed to resolve and install packages
+- [Bun](https://bun.sh/) must be installed and available in the `PATH` to resolve and install packages

 ## API & Package Info